tutors-sdk/tutors-reference-manual/unit-1-fundamentals/note-10-properties/note.md

 - A link to a zip archive of all Talks in the course
 - Links to the YouTube videos

 This is followed by a version of the above for each topic only.
 This will be in the form of links under each topic in your course.
+See this [example here](https://tutors.dev/llm/tutors-starter-course).

 You can submit all of the above to many Llms.
 For Pdfs, you may need to upload pdf files individually.
 Sometimes it is more useful to submit resources by topic.
 [Google Notebook LLM](https://notebooklm.google.com/) for instance works well for topic based resources.
 So you could create a Notebook for each topic - and then generate notes, quizzes, FAQs, and Podcasts! confined to each individual topic.